Thoughts

 This is one of Pratchett’s books that demonstrate how progressive he was during a time where people were largely unaware of trans people and trans issues.
 Not only that, but there are a few passages in the book that show how Pratchett had a level of understanding of the trans experience, beyond what a cis person would normally express.
 I wonder how much of this is due to research, and how much is simply his humanism shining through; his razor sharp observation of the world around him.
 I like how he wrote about gender identity with grace.

-2026-02-03: Metal concerts in sit down venues
+2026-02-03: Metal concerts in sit-down venues

 Just back from a Dream Theater concert.
 The band almost exclusively holds their concerts in sit-down venues these days.
 Wasn’t sure initially what to expect; the idea of a sit-down metal concert seemed kind of strange to me.
 But I actually really enjoyed it!
 I think it works especially well for DT’s music, with long technical instrumental sections.
 It gives space to appreciate the technicality on display.
 In general I’d still prefer standing in the pit, at least for most other bands.